 Jason focuses on investments in the Enterprise IT Services and Internet Infrastructure sectors.
 At Columbia, Jason serves on the Boards of 2nd Watch, Billing Platform, Contino, Lemongrass, Nisos, OPĀQ Networks, SummitIG, and previously served as a Director of Cloud Sherpas (acquired by Accenture).
 Jason began his tenure as a principal investor in 2004 with Centennial Ventures.
 There, he was involved with Centennial’s services and technology investments in Zayo Group (NYSE:ZAYO), Compellent Technologies (NYSE: CML), New Global Telecom (acquired by Comcast), Market Force Information, and TensorComm.
 Prior to Centennial, Jason was a product manager for Level 3 Communications.
 Jason started his career at QualNet (acquired by Verio), a start-up provider of Internet infrastructure for mid-sized enterprises.
 Jason received a B.S. in Computer Engineering from Northwestern University and an M.B.A. from the Kellogg School of Management.

 Jim focuses on investments in the Cyber Security, Media and Mobile sectors.
-He is currently a director of Altamira, CPG, Local Media, NextNav, and Omnispace.
+He is currently a director of Altamira, CPG, Karousel, LB Spectrum, Local Media, NextNav, Omnispace, SoundHouse, and Vivacity.
 He previously held board seats with AB Spectrum (wireless assets sold to T-Mobile), Baja Broadband (acquired by TDS), ExteNet Systems (acquired by Digital Bridge and Stonepeak), Presidio (acquired by American Securities), Nuvox Communications (acquired by Windstream), TVCC (acquired by Light Squared), CCTV (acquired by Light Squared), Mobile Satellite Ventures, XM Satellite Radio, ICG Communications (acquired by Level 3 Communications), Taqua (acquired by Tekelec), The Tennis Channel (acquired by Sinclair Broadcasting), WCS Wireless (acquired by NextWave Wireless), WNP Communications (acquired by XO Communications), and Zayo (NYSE: ZAYO), and has worked closely with a number of former Columbia portfolio companies including Digital Television Services (acquired by Pegasus Communications) and NeoWorld (acquired by Nextel).
 Jim received his B.A. from Stanford University.

 Patrick focuses on Data Center and Enterprise IT Services investments.
-Patrick is currently a member of the Board of Directors of CPG and New Signature.
+Patrick is currently a member of the Board of Directors of CPG, New Signature and Teraco.
 Patrick previously served on the boards of Cologix (acquired by Stonepeak) , Virtustream (acquired by EMC), mindSHIFT (acquired by Best Buy), and New Global Telecom (acquired by Comcast), and he was involved with a number of the firm’s previous Internet Infrastructure, Enterprise IT Services, and Mobile investments, including Presidio (acquired by American Securities), XM Satellite Radio (NASDAQ: XMSR), and NuVox Communications (acquired by Windstream).
 Before joining Columbia, Patrick worked at JPMorgan Chase & Co in their Telecom, Media and Technology investment banking group.
 And prior to that, he worked at Wachovia Securities in their Debt Capital Markets group.
 Patrick received his B.A. from Vanderbilt University.

 Monish focuses on Mobile investments, including investments in spectrum, wireless services, wireless infrastructure, satellite communications and the Internet of Things (IoT).
-He is currently a member of the Board of Directors of Local Media, NextNav, Omnispace, and Resilience360 and was previously involved with or on the board of AB Spectrum (wireless assets sold to T-Mobile), Horizon, MSV, Progeny, TerreStar and TVCC.
+He is currently a member of the Board of Directors of Karousel, LB Spectrum, Local Media, NextNav, Omnispace, Resilience360, and Siden and was previously involved with or on the board of AB Spectrum (wireless assets sold to T-Mobile), Horizon, MSV, Progeny, TerreStar and TVCC.
 Prior to joining Columbia Capital, Monish was Senior VP of Corporate Development for Mobile Satellite Ventures (now Lightsquared) where he was responsible for leading both the company’s spectrum coordination initiatives and strategic partnerships.
 Prior to Mobile Satellite Ventures, Monish held positions in private equity with Madison Dearborn and as an executive with broadband, wireless, and satellite service providers.
 Monish holds a BS degree in Chemical Engineering from the University of Pennsylvania and a B.S. degree from the Wharton School.

 John focuses on Internet Infrastructure and Enterprise IT Services investments.
-John is currently a member of the Board of Directors of Contino, euNetworks, Landways, Lemongrass, New Signature, Resilience360, SummitIG, and TerraPact.
+John is currently a member of the Board of Directors of Contino, euNetworks, eX² Technology, Landways, Lemongrass, New Signature, Resilience360, SummitIG, TerraPact, and Vivacity.
 John previously served on the boards of ICG Communications (acquired by Level 3), New Global Telecom (acquired by Comcast), Presidio (acquired by American Securities), GTS CE (acquired by Deutsche Telekom), mindSHIFT (acquired by Best Buy), FDN Communications (acquired by NuVox), Virtustream (acquired by EMC), Cologix (majority stake acquired by Stonepeak), Cloud Sherpas (acquired by Accenture) and Zayo (NYSE: ZAYO) and represented Columbia Capital’s interests in Mpower Communications (acquired by TelePacific).
 Before joining Columbia Capital, John worked in Morgan Stanley’s Private Equity Group, where he specialized in investments in the telecommunications/data services arena.
 He also held positions with Fidelity Ventures, the private equity division of Fidelity Investments, and the Investment Banking Division of Alex.
 Brown & Sons, Incorporated.
 John received his B.A. from Princeton University and his M.B.A. from Harvard Business School.

 Evan focuses on investments in Internet Infrastructure and Enterprise IT Services.
 Evan is currently a member of the Board of Directors of Landways, TerraPact, and Verato.
 Prior to joining Columbia Capital, Evan was the Head of Marketing and led the Voice Business for Roshan TDCA, Afghanistan’s largest telecommunications provider.
 Before joining Roshan, Evan was as an analyst with JPMorgan Chase’s foreign exchange and interest rate derivatives group.
 Evan received his B.S. in Economics and B.A. in Political Science from The George Washington University.